flutter/website/src/tools/devtools/overview.md

 ## How do I install and start DevTools?

-See the [VS Code][], [Android Studio/IntelliJ][], or [command line][] pages for instructions to install and start DevTools.
+See the [VS Code][], [Android Studio/IntelliJ][], or [command line][] pages for instructions on how to install and start DevTools.

 ## Troubleshooting some standard issues